-5. The methods of performance assessment in relation to variable remuneration
+5. The method and instruments of performance assessment linked to variable remuneration

-In the case of managers employed by OTP Bank Plc., performance is assessed, in addition to the RORAC index2 reflecting the Bank Group's return on risk adjusted capital, on the basis of criteria measuring individual performance (financial indicators, as well as indicators measuring the quality of work).
+In the case of managers employed by OTP Bank Pic., performance is assessed, in addition to the RORAC index 2 reflecting the Bank Group's return on risk adjusted capital, on the basis of criteria measuring individual performance (financial indices, as well as indices measuring the quality of work).

-In the case of the managers of the Bank Group subsidiaries, performance is assessed differently from one company to the next, based on the nature of the companies' respective activities.
+In the case of the managers of the Bank Group's subsidiaries, performance is assessed on a differential basis, in view of the nature of the companies' respective activities.

-The target values of the indicators are determined by the Bank's Board of Directors on the basis of the prevailing annual financial budget.
-The Board of Directors may modify the target values based on legislative changes implemented after the determination thereof and/or changes in market circumstances that have a significant objective impact on the Bank's profit or the achievement of the target values set.
+The target values of the indices are determined by the Bank's Supervisory Board on the basis of the prevailing annual financial budget.
+The Supervisory Board may modify such target values in consideration of statutory changes implemented after the determination thereof and/or changes in market circumstances that have a significant objective effect on the Bank's profit and/or the achievement of the target values set.